RCCCoC Annual Meeting 2024

 Norma Jeanne Trammell, an artist in her own right, does a wonderful job of illustrating The Willie McDuffie books.
 She once taught the fourth grade and kindergarten in Crawford County.
 She presently resides in Monticello, GA.
 Visit her website at www.normajeantrammellart.com.

-There are many others out there who are gifted artists let us see some of your works!
+There are many others out there who gifted artists are let us see some of your works!
 See our quilters and our other artists at the Georgia Jug Fest where artistry is celebrated.
+The art of professional horse riding is an old form of horse riding sitting upon a trained horse.

 Need a place to come tour our Museums, Hear the stories personalizing our over 150 year old buildings in Knoxville, Crawford County Georgia: the Old Jail, Pottery Museum, The Georgia Post Building, and majestic and full of stories of Crawford County…”the Old Courthouse.”
 See the Monument dedicated the Col. Benjamine Hawkins and his grave site located off of GA 128 West on Hawkins Road.